maxwell-k/links/css2/README.md

 _The following commands assume the directory containing this README is the current working directory._

-Command to setup this shell to use Fast Node Manager and install the required Node packages:
+Command to configure this shell to use Fast Node Manager:
+Node packages:

     eval "$(fnm env --shell zsh)" && fnm use

 Command to generate CSS bundle:

-    node main.ts
+    ./main.ts

 Command to download latest `brands-extended.css` from `littlelink-extended`: